Essenceia/Nasdaq-HFT-FPGA/README.md

 ### Tools

-Since the nasdaq provided binary file are a dump of itch broadcast messages we have long sequences of messages with low variety, such as on startup with a lot of `stock event` messages and `stock directy` messages.
+Since the nasdaq provided binary file is a dump of itch broadcast messages we have long sequences of messages with low variety, such as on startup with a lot of `stock event` messages and `stock directy` messages.